gary-jipp/lighthouse-node-pg/notes.md

 - create an `.env` file & add secrets.
 Add to .gitignore!!
 - `require("dotenv").config();`  as 1st line
 - remove secrets from code and replace with env variables
+- create a `.env.example` file for github with no secrets